mdn/translated-content-it/README.md

 # Contributing to the Italian content of MDN Web Docs

-:tada: First of all, thanks for taking the time to contribute to [MDN Web Docs](https://developer.mozilla.org)! :tada:
+:tada: First of all, thank you for taking the time to contribute to [MDN Web Docs](https://developer.mozilla.org)! :tada:

 The following is a set of guidelines for contributing to the [Italian content of MDN Web Docs](https://github.com/mdn/translated-content-it), which is hosted within the [MDN Organization](https://github.com/mdn) on GitHub.

-## Machine-translated content
+> [!IMPORTANT]
+> Please understand that **the Italian content is fully _machine_-translated from the English content**.
+>
+> This means that _manual_ updates will be overwritten by a newer machine-translation as soon as the corresponding English content changes.
+>

-Before we go any further, you should understand that **the Italian content is fully _machine_-translated from the English content**.
-This means that _manual_ updates will be overwritten by a newer machine-translation as soon as the corresponding English content changes.
-The translation process is fully automated: For every changed page, we pre-process the English content, pass it along with [this system prompt][prompt] to an [OpenAI model](https://platform.openai.com/docs/models), and post-process the resulting Italian content before committing and pushing it to this repository.
+> The translation process is fully automated: For every changed page, we pre-process the English content, pass it along with [this system prompt][prompt] to an [OpenAI model](https://platform.openai.com/docs/models), and post-process the resulting Italian content before committing and pushing it to this repository.

 ## Contributing

 You can contribute to the Italian content in the following ways:

-1. Report issues you notice with the Italian content,
+1. **Report issues** you see,
-2. Review issues reported by other users,
+2. **Review issues** reported by other users,
-3. Review the [the translation prompt][prompt].
+3. **Review** the [the translation **prompt**][prompt].

 ### Reporting issues

 If you see any issues with the Italian content, please report them:

-- Use the "_Report a problem with this content_" links at the bottom of any Italian MDN page to create a GitHub issue.
+- Create a GitHub issue using the "_Report a problem with this content_" links at the bottom of any Italian MDN page.
 - Mention the issue [on Discord][discord] in the `#italian` channel.

+Please prioritize reporting the following types of issues:

+- Systematic and recurring errors affecting multiple MDN pages.
+- Major errors that significantly hinder accuracy or comprehension.

 ### Reviewing issues